 David is the recipient of a 2017 Walter E. Dakin Fellowship in Poetry and a 2014 Tennessee Williams Scholarship in Poetry from the Sewanee Writers’ Conference.
 He received a scholarship to the 2016 West Chester University Poetry Conference and he is the winner of the 2014 Hudson Valley Writers Guild Non-Fiction Prize in the humor category.
 David was a finalist in the 2015-2016 Tennessee Williams Poetry Contest, selected by Yusef Komunyakaa.

 David earned an MFA in Creative Writing in 2008 from Syracuse University, where he also began teaching.
 This came after seventeen years as a performer in New York City, national tours, regional theaters, and some television.
 Before moving to New York in 1986, he spent four years in Texas in the military.
 This places him in an elite group of poet/professors who have served in both the United States Army—and the Broadway tour of Cats.

-David was Visiting Assistant Professor of Creative Writing at Manhattan College from 2010-2013.
-He has also taught at Syracuse University (English Department and Writing Program), St. John’s University (Staten Island campus), and Cazenovia College.
+David serves as an Associate Editor at 32 Poems.
+He was Visiting Assistant Professor of Creative Writing at Manhattan College from 2010-2013, and he has also taught at Syracuse University (English Department and Writing Program), St. John’s University (Staten Island campus), and Cazenovia College.
 He grew up in rural Virginia and lives (for now) at the edge of a forest in the Catskill Mountains.